Ian8VT/Ian8VT.github.io/qgis/lab_2/aa_burlington_lab.md

 To download my data sources: [Census Tracts](/qgis/lab_2/VT_2010_Census_Tract_Boundaries_and_Statistics.zip); [Rent Data](/qgis/lab_2/Rent_Data)

 For this lab, I used [QGIS](https://www.qgis.org/en/site/) to run the model and prepare the data prior to model.
+After the model, I used the Data Plotly plugin in QGIS to develop a scatterplot and polarplot.

 ### Steps Before Model